2005 photo essays

 The frequent breakdowns of the jet coaster inside the German pavilion haunted us on the last weekend, too.
 On Friday, the breakdown occured at 9 pm when there were only a handful of people left in the queue.
 Some of these were quite unhappy with the situation and caused a big scene - they just wouldn't leave the pavilion.
 After a long discussion with pavilion staff, they even received Expo admission tickets for the next day just to visit the German pavilion as a recompensation.

 On Saturday, the dreaded technical problems struck in the afternoon, just a few minutes after I took a ride with the rollercoaster for the very first time (I saved it until the end).
 Since about 500 people received easy access tickets, it was decided upon re-opening of the pavilion at around half past six that for the remaining two hours, no regular visitors would be admitted to avoid another crowd stampede.
-This sensible decision created a bizarre situation: the number of visitors was much smaller than anticipated and therefore, on the last-but-one day of the Expo, one of the most popular pavilions would be running at low capacity, with only a handful of visitors entering every now and then and the jet coaster running empty for most of the time.
+This sensible decision created a bizarre situation: the number of visitors was much smaller than anticipated and therefore, on the last-but-one day of the Expo, one of the most popular pavilions would be running at very low capacity, with only a handful of visitors entering every now and then and the jet coaster running empty for most of the time.

 One can say that on this day, for the first time, the pavilion was running the way it was designed.
 It was never constructed to cause queues of several hundred metres - according to the chief staff, the operation of the pavilion anticipated a quite low number of visitors, and waiting times "of around 15 to 30 minutes on busy days" were considered the maximum limit.